iambankaratharva/Automatic-Speech-Recognition/README.md

 # Automatic-Speech-Recognition
 Speaker Independent Automatic Speech Recognition for continuous audio.

+## Documentation for End User
 Pre-requirements –
-Python 3.7 is to be installed for the execution of the model.
+Python 3.6 and above required for the execution of the model.

 Weights should be downloaded which are provided with the documentation.

-Python Libraries required: pip3 install lib_name
+### Python Libraries required: pip3 install lib_name
 pandas
 numpy
 librosa